0xNineteen/blog.md/contents/eth-state/index.md

 <img src="2023-03-04-13-03-12.png" width="300" height="350">
 </div>

-one of the most important things in a blockchain is how to state is managed. it must be extremely memory and computationally efficient to scale to millions of accounts.
+one of the most important things in a blockchain is how to manage state: it must be extremely memory and computationally efficient to scale to millions of accounts.

-while there are a lot of posts on how eth does it, since the final solution is the product of many optimizations - i feel like the best way to understand it is by starting from a simple implementation and then optimizing it to eventually arrive at the final solution - which is exactly what we'll do in this post.
+while there are a lot of posts on how eth does it, the final solution is the product of many optimizations: i feel like the best way to understand it is by starting from a simple implementation and optimizing it to eventually arrive at the final solution - which is exactly what we'll do in this post.

-the main structures well work with include:
+the main structures we'll use include:
-- a user's account: well use a simple model of (user public key address => eth amount)
+- a user's account: well use a simple model of (user public key address => eth balance/amount)
-- a transaction: which will adjust a users account amount
+- a transaction: which will increment/decrement a user's balance
 - a block: which references ...
   - the parent's block hash (building the chain)
   - the state of the chain at that block (state root hash)

-the main thing we want to be able to do is get the state at each block.
+the main thing we want to be able to do is to get the global account state of any block.

-why do we need it at any point in time instead of just the most recent block? well, it will be useful for when we have forks which build off a block which isnt the head
+why do we need it at any point in time instead of just the most recent block? well, it will be useful when we have forks which build off a block which isn't the head

-ie, well need to get the previous blocks state, apply the transactions and continue to build the chain
+ie, we'll need to get the previous block's state, apply the transactions, and continue to build the chain

-*note:* full python code/implementations can be found in the folder
+*note:* the full python code/impl can be found in the `blog.md/content/eth-state` folder

 # simplest impl: clone everything (v1)

-the simplest implementation (and very inefficient) we can start with is to have state be a dictionary which maps a users address => amount. each block will represent a hash of the state, which can be looked up in a database to get the serialized dictionary of state.
+the simplest implementation (and very inefficient) we can start with is to have the global state be a dictionary which maps a users address => eth balance. to do this, each block will include a hash of the state, which can be used to query a database to get the full state dictionary.

 ![](2023-03-04-12-03-35.png)

 to understand how it works well go through the cases of:
   1) building the genesis block
-  2) looking up state
+  2) looking up accounts from a specific block
   3) processing a transaction

 ## 1) building genesis